 - Cut the bell peppers in half lengthwise.
 Remove their core and membranes.
 You can remove the stem or cut around it gently to leave it intact.

-- Layer the filling: Spoon 2 tablespoons of pizza sauce into each bell pepper half.
+- Layer the filling: Spoon 2 tablespoons of pizza sauce into each pepper half.
 Top with 2 tablespoons of shredded mozzarella, 2 more tablespoons of sauce, and finish with 2 more tablespoons of mozzarella.

 - Add your toppings.
 I like to use pepperoni (2-3 slices per pepper half) and sliced black olives.

 - Lightly spray the peppers with olive oil.
-Bake, uncovered, until the peppers are tender and the cheese is melted, 20-30 minutes.
+Bake uncovered until the peppers are tender and the cheese is melted, 20-30 minutes.
 Allow the dish to rest for 5 minutes before serving.

 Notes